 With components in coconut oils but not fatty acids being:

 Of the above fatty acids, 90% appear to be designated as saturated fats with monounsaturated comprising 7% (mostly oleic) and the rest coming from linoleic acid and and trace alpha-linolenic acid.
-Of these fatty acids, approximately 65% are designated as medium-chain triglycerides.
+Of these fatty acids, approximately 65% are designated as medium-chain triglycerides (MCTs).
+However, lauric acid has a higher propensity to be absorbed via the lymphatic system than other MCTs and be treated as a long-chain saturated fatty acid.
+Coconut oil does not result in the same blood ketone response observed with other medium-chain triglycerides.

 The triglycerides (three fatty acids bound to a glycerol backbone; standard storage form for fatty acids) tend to mostly be trimyristin, trilaurin, tripalmitin, and tristearin Triglycerides from coconut oil can be altered with mixing of the oil with other oils, a process known as interesterification.